guilhermeps/dummy-todo-app/README.md

 The WebApi project consists in how the todos are delivered to the user.
 In our particular case all todos are delivered by a http interface.
 There we can find an action filter to handle some no desired exceptions and the implementation of presenters as well.
 The presenters are the responsibles to deliver, in webapi context, the successful response or a bad request response.

+The dependency direction goes from WebApi to Core.
+In fact, WebApi references Infrastructure and Core implementations.
+Infrastructure dependends on Core and Core itself depends on anyone.

 ### Automated testes
 At this moment I have just implementend some component tests for successful post and get todos by owner.
 The main point here is on raise a specific web host where we have full control.
 The unit tests and integration test were be immplemented very soon.